luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Examples.md

 <br>

-## CKKS Coeff to Slot & Slot to Coeff
+## CKKS Coeff to Slot & Slot to Coeff Example

 The **test_ckks_slot_to_coeff.cpp** example tests the function of **coeff to slot** and **slot to coeff**, converting the ciphertext from coefficient mode to slot mode or converting the ciphertext from slot mode to coefficient mode.